ElaanMoazen/Deep-Sentiment-Analysis/README.md

-# Deep-Sentiment-Analysis
-This project implements a deep learning model for sentiment analysis using recurrent neural networks (RNNs).
-The model is trained to classify the sentiment of text data into positive or negative categories.

 # Deep Sentiment Analysis

 This project implements a deep learning model for sentiment analysis using recurrent neural networks (RNNs).
 The model is trained to classify the sentiment of text data into positive or negative categories.